mdgriffith/elm-optimize-level-2/README.md

 ## Benchmarks

+**Note** — *These results are really exciting!
+However, it's not totally obvious that your project will see similar gains.
+Performance is a tricky beast!
+If you do see significant speedups in your project, [leave a comment here on this issue](https://github.com/mdgriffith/elm-optimize/issues/15), we love to see realworld cases.*

 In an effort to quantify these transformations, we've put together a number of benchmarks, including some from exisiting Elm packages such as `dillonkearns/elm-markdown`, `w0rm/elm-obj-file`, and `mdgriffith/elm-ui`.

 Our goal is to have benchmarks that track performance on code where performance is meaningful.